Social event in the Student House

 As you will soon prepare for your studies at Roskilde University, we encourage you to find a room before your arrival.
 Roskilde University supports the global network Housing Anywhere, which is a peer-to-peer platform where people can rent out rooms to international students.

-Sign-up to receive a Roskilde University VIP profile on HousingAnywhere.com
+Receive a Roskilde University VIP profile on HousingAnywhere.com by signing up:

 For more information, check the local guide on living in Roskilde